NocturnalMusing/pixel-menagerie/README.md

 ## Post-MVP

-> Add a pop-up on the 'release' button explaining you're about to return your pet to the wild and asking for confirmation.
+- Add a pop-up on the 'release' button explaining you're about to return your pet to the wild and asking for confirmation.
-> Add one to two line 'descriptions' for the pets.
+- Add one to two line 'descriptions' for the pets in the Pets Table.
 Example; _"You're pretty sure it's a normal cat, but it's hard to tell.
 Oh well, it probably likes fish anyway."_
-> Upon selecting a pet on the adoption page, a card appears with the description and a "take home?" button.
+- Upon selecting a pet on the adoption page, a card appears with the description and a "take home?" button.
-> A starter pet screen appears after you sign up, with three randomly generated pets from the pet-list.
+- A starter pet screen appears after you sign up, with three randomly generated pets from the pet-list.
-> A feeding system, with a hunger bar and shop through which to obtain food.
+- A feeding system, with a hunger bar and shop through which to obtain food.
-> Add games an a currency system. ( Off-brand duck hunt, maybe? )
+- Add games an a currency system. ( Off-brand duck hunt, maybe? )

 ***